STOmics/Stereopy/docs/source/Tutorials/FormatConversion.rst

 If you want to converted the output_h5ad into the rds file, please set flavor='seurat'.

-:param sample_id: name of sample.
-Only when flavor == 'seurat', this will be set as 'orig.ident' in adata.obs.
+:param sample_id: name of sample. this will be set as 'orig.ident' in adata.obs.

-When flavor='scanpy', this parameter is useless.

 :param reindex: whether to reindex the cell.
-Only when flavor='seurat', if you set reindex=True, it will combine the sample_id and position information to build the new cell index automatically.
-Otherwise, index won't be changed in this step.

 The new index looks like "{sample_id}:{position_x}_{position_y}" format.

-When flavor='scanpy', this parameter is useless.

 :param output: Default is None
-If None, it will return a Anndata object, but not generate a h5ad file.
+If None, it will return an Anndata object, but not generate a h5ad file.

 :return: Anndata object